jwubz123/PsiDiff/README.md

 ## Dataset
-The original PDBBind-2020 dataset can be derived at http://www.pdbbind.org.cn/index.php?action=showall We provide our processed version of training, validation, and testing dataset at:
+The original PDBBind-2020 dataset can be derived at http://www.pdbbind.org.cn/index.php?action=showall We provide our processed version of training, validation, and testing dataset at: [GoogleDrive Folders](https://drive.google.com/drive/folders/1OUWeo7H6BDmz9YpKyYenWW4-HjYcEO6I?usp=sharing).
 After downloding the dataset, it should be put into the folder path as specified in the datasets/

 ## Checkpoints
-The trained checkpoints for both score function and energy function are saved in: s_theta.pt for score function, gap.pt, energy.pt and charge.pt After downloding the checkpoints, it should be put into the folder path as specified in the logs/
+The trained checkpoints for both score function and energy function are saved in: [GoogleDrive Folders](https://drive.google.com/drive/folders/11IzlUOXW8jqY7yYF6i-5Sr8W2B27Rb7g?usp=sharing) s_theta.pt for score function, gap.pt, energy.pt and charge.pt After downloding the checkpoints, it should be put into the folder path as specified in the logs/